pdav5883/bowl-pickem/README.md

 # Bowl Pickem
 This repo contains the client side code and python lambda code for a College Football bowl picking web application.
 Currently the site is set up as a static site hosted in AWS S3, with a JSON data file containing picks and results.
 Whenever new picks are made a lambda call updates and republishes the data file.
 This eventually should turn into an actual database.

-## Rework
-- Two pages: scoreboard (root), submit
-- Don't download data.json, get at it through lambda
-- Scoreboard has default load call to lambda, but also dropdown to select years + competition type
-- Picks has dropdown to select year + competition type

 ## data.json format
 ```
 {